Crooner classics past and present in spotlight, courtesy of Ken Lavigne - BC Local News

 But the man who set the bar for all of them in that department, post baby boom, was ol’ Blue Eyes himself, Frank Sinatra.

-That’s a big reason why tenor Ken Lavigne is heading out on an Island tour this month — including a hometown show in Chemainus — with a new concert he calls Let Me Be Frank!
-Crooner Classics from Sinatra to Buble.
+That’s a big reason why tenor Ken Lavigne is heading out on an Island tour this month with a new concert he calls Let Me Be Frank!
+Crooner Classics from Sinatra to Bublé.

 “I think it’s a chance to get in touch with that big, brassy Vegasy sound,” Lavigne said, on his way to record tracks for a studio version of the set that he hopes will be available by the first concert, April 26 at Colwood’s Church of the Advent.